AymenRumi/home-listing-pipeline/README.md

 ## Project Overview:

-This project implements a high-performance `Airflow` data pipeline for scraping home listings from [remax.com](https://www.remax.com/).
-It leverages Selenium for web scraping and employs a `multithreaded` approach to enhance the scraping speed.
-The pipeline is designed to scrape pages in `parallel` using Airflow's `Celery Executor` backed by `Redis`.
+This project is a scalable web scraping and ETL (Extract, Transform, Load) solution, designed to scrape real estate data from REMAX.
+It leverages `Celery`, an asynchronous task queue, in conjunction with `RabbitMQ` as the message broker.
+The workers, implemented with `multithreaded` selenium drivers, allow for parallel scraping of multiple pages of the REMAX website.
+The extracted data undergoes transformation and validation based on a predefined `data contract` before being stored in an `SQL database`.

 ##  Key Features: